rose-collectionservices/test/README.md

 This is a test repository, I like this repository.

 My birthday is in July-- LIES!
-My birthday is in ~September~ October.
+My birthday is in ~September~ ~October~ January.

 Making a commit.